eli6/advent-of-code/README.md

 # Advent of Code :christmas_tree:

-Solutions to the part 1 (in some cases also part 2) Advent of Code exercises for 2021.
+Solutions to the Advent of Code exercises for 2021.
+For most exercises there is only a solution for part 1.

 All exercises can be found here: [https://adventofcode.com/2021](https://adventofcode.com/2021)